 - Your teeth are properly cleaned, and quality scaling is done

 After implantation, it takes quite some time before you heal.
 During this healing period, great oral hygiene must be observed and maintained coupled with a frequent dental assessment.
-Failure to do this, you risk poor formation of jawbone which may in turn in poor positioning of the implantation.
+Failure to do this, you risk the poor formation of the jawbone which may in turn in poor positioning of the implantation.
 In this post-surgery evaluation, you can choose any imaging options.
-However, x-rays can help better identify the healing progress as well as any need for surgery re-correction or improvement.
+However, implant x-ray can help better identify the healing progress as well as any need for surgery re-correction or improvement by dentist in spring Tx.